2024-02-08 · Jacob Miller

 Scenario 2: Lease Extension

 Sarah and her landlord agree to extend her lease for an additional six months under the same terms as her original lease.
-This is a done through a lease extension addendum, meaning that the original lease remains in effect with the only change being the extended term.
+This is done through a lease extension addendum, so the original lease stays in effect and the only change is the extended term.

 Conclusion